 If you experience issues in the Active Roles Server MMC, you will have to perform the following in addition to Solution 2 above:

-This workaround is only to be used as a last step in troubleshooting and should be used cautiously.
-Clearing the schema cache in SQL has the potential to create malformed entries in the SQL database and therefore it is recommended you backup the Active Roles Server database prior to running Step 2 below.
+Otherwise, this step is only to be used as a last step in troubleshooting and should be used cautiously.
+Clearing the schema cache in SQL has the potential to create malformed entries in the SQL database and therefore it is recommended that you backup the Active Roles Server database prior to running Step 2 below.